wkorando/spring-kabanero-quicklab/README.md

 experimental	vertx                    	0.1.1    	*default         	Eclipse Vert.x runtime for running Java applications
 ```

 Organizations will have their own specific needs and requirements.
-For which custom stacks could be created to Custom stacks can be created to fill the needs of your organization, however Appsody has several pre-defined stacks as well.
+For which custom stacks can be created, however Appsody has several pre-defined stacks as well.
 To view available stacks run this command: